 Students must successfully pass any remedial or other courses during the first academic year.
 The pre-core courses are not counted towards the GPA, although they appear on student's transcripts.

-Courses are calculated in credit hours.
-Each course carries a certain number of credit hours which are awarded after the successful completion of that course.
-One semester credit hour of lecture/tutorial is defined as 60 minutes per week for 13 weeks.
-One credit hour of laboratory is defined as 120 minutes per week for 13 weeks.
+One semester credit hour of lecture/tutorial is defined as 70 minutes per week for 13 weeks.
+One credit hour of laboratory is defined as 140 minutes per week for